decaf-dev/nuthoughts-app/README.md

-# chisel-mobile-app
+# chisel_notes-mobile-app

 Atomic note taking app.
-Capture your ideas and send them in blocks to a self-hosted Chisel server.
+Capture your ideas and send them in blocks to a self-hosted chisel_notes server.

 ## Installation